Small Environmental Projects Fund

 Inspiring Environmental Awareness in the Community

 Cowra Shire Council’s Natural Resources Management Advisory Committee manages a Small Environmental Projects Fund which is a program aimed at schools, care centres, community groups, clubs, progress associations and not-for-profit organisations to encourage environmental awareness within the local environment.

-Proposals are selected from the community that support environmental health and practices through sustainability, rehabilitation, education and restoration.
+Proposals are encouraged from the community that support environmental health and practices that engage, inspire and educate the community in:

 The program commenced in 2014 and has assisted the community in building edible gardens, restoring natural environments and providing educational tools.
 Since inception the program has provided a total funding assistance of $22,526 to 20 projects.

 Council encourages the successful applicants to support local businesses by sourcing all materials and labour locally and to use native plants endemic to the local area where possible.